The EU Deforestation Regulation at THIMM

 What is the EUDR?

-With the new EU Deforestation Regulation, the EU is establishing clear due diligence requirements for companies.
-Companies are obliged to ensure that their products are deforestation-free – in other words that no forest areas were cleared or damaged during the manufacturing of their products.
+With the new EU Deforestation Regulation, the EU is setting clear due diligence obligations for companies.
+They are required to ensure that their products are deforestation-free - meaning that no new forest areas were cleared or damaged during the production of the product.

 THIMM corporate head office in Northeim